-Aside from her position at D’Amato Law, Sydney also works as the Advising Peer Leadership Consultant at UC Berkeley’s student organization services center, LEAD Center, providing both administrative support and leadership development advising to over 1,000 student organizations within campus.
-Outside of the professional setting, Sydney enjoys writing for her school's online editorial and is involved in a professional co-ed pre-law fraternity as its Professional Development Chair.
+Aside from her position at D’Amato Law, Sydney also works as the Advising Peer Leadership Consultant at UC Berkeley’s student organization services center, LEAD Center, providing both administrative support and leadership development advising to over 1,200 student organizations within campus.
+Outside of the professional setting, Sydney enjoys writing for her school's online editorial and is involved in a professional co-ed pre-law fraternity as a board member.

 By joining our team, Sydney is thrilled about expanding her legal knowledge of business and general litigation through hands-on experiences within the office.
 She feels passionate about accommodating our clients’ needs in an efficient, timely manner while making sure that the team stays organized in all of its administrative tasks.
 With her professional demeanor and strong independent work ethics, Sydney is always willing to go beyond to connect with those who seek her assistance.

 Thank you to all our friends, colleagues and clients that came to our Ribbon Cutting and Open House.
 We appreciate all the support!

 It's hard to believe it's already been four months since we opened our doors.
 Join us on Aug.
 24 for our Orinda Chamber of Commerce ribbon cutting.
 The ceremony will take place around 5:30 p.m. at our offices located at 25 Orinda Way, Suite 308.
 Light refreshment will be served.